irenical/maven-archetype-uservice/README.md

 Simply call **java -jar target/[yourservice]-server-[version].jar** in the server project folder.

 #### Changing configuration
 This will deppend on you jindy binding.
-The default behaviour is having a configuration file present in **src/main/resources/config.properties** in your server project.
+The default behaviour reads the configuration file present in **src/main/resources/config.properties** in your server project.

 #### Requirements
 You need to have thrift compiler installed in order to build the generated project.